prohcn/Tango.RBAC/README.md

 ## 🧪 Seeding Test Data

-Modify or call the `RbacSeeder.InitializeAsync()` method in `Program.cs` of `RbacDemoApp` to add test users, roles, and permissions.
+Modify or call the `RbacTestData.SeedTestDataAsync(RbacDbContext)` method in `Program.cs` of `RbacDemoApp` to add test users, roles, and permissions.

----

-## 🤝 Contributing

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/MyFeature`)
-3. Commit changes (`git commit -am 'Add feature'`)
-4. Push to the branch (`git push origin feature/MyFeature`)
-5. Open a pull request

----

-## 📄 License

-This project is licensed under the MIT License.

----

-## 📬 Contact

-For feedback, issues, or contributions, open an issue or pull request on GitHub.